Your preference has been updated for this session. To permanently change your account setting, go to My Account

 Food Chemicals

 Many processed foods contain chemicals that are added to help enhance taste and also improve overall shelf life.
 However, many of these ingredients are foreign to the human body and likely affect us in ways we are only beginning to learn.
 Consuming food in its natural state and avoiding processed foods that contain chemical-based ingredients is a smart approach.
-Organic fruits, vegetables, nuts, and seeds, along with hormone-free meats and poultry, are better options when possible.
+Eating organic fruits, vegetables, nuts, and seeds, along with hormone-free meats and poultry, are better options when possible.

 Prescription Drugs